The truth about Australian call centres moving offshore

 According to the Commonwealth Bank’s research, nine in ten Australians prefer local call centres so the decision to keep their call centres here is clearly a strategic decision designed to improve customer satisfaction.

 But it’s not just the active promotion of onshore call centres that is changing.

-In recent years the Australian Dollar has lost over 30% of it’s value to the USD, the currently in which the majority of Philippines outsourcers invoice in.
+In recent years the Australian Dollar has lost over 30% of it’s value to the USD, the currency in which the majority of Philippines outsourcers invoice.

 This, of course, has made outsourcing your call centre to the Philippines 30% more expensive – a big shift in the value proposition.

 Is there a trend emerging?

 For the Australian local call centre outsourcing community, it’s an interesting time.

 We’ve seen a few large call centre outsourcers permanently closed their doors (and with it hundreds of jobs were lost) however this has been offset somewhat by two global call centre outsourcers entering the local market and claiming business is booming.

 And in addition to the threat of jobs moving offshore, Chatbots, self-service and voice biometrics technology all pose a threat to the traditional call centre job as the requirements to speak to a live agent diminish.

 This leaves the calls that do require a human touch to be far more complex, and that’s changing the skills and requirements of the traditional contact centre agent.